Jefferson Park

 Accessible: July to mid-November

-(Best time to go is early to mid-August for prime wildflowers and October for fall colors).
+(Best time to go is early to late July for prime wildflowers and mid-September to early October for fall colors).

 Permits required: Central Cascades Wilderness Permit for day hikes & overnight (June 15 - October 15).
 Outside of those dates you will need a free self issue wilderness permit & Northwest Forest Pass for parking.